evanperez444/evanperez444.github.io/README.md

 **Ithaca, NY**
 **Data Science Intern**
 **May 2022 – August 2022**
-- Reduced geospatial data preprocessing time by 90% by developing a Python command line prompt tool that automated the conversion of 1000+ AWS-sourced CSV files into formatted GEOJSON files
+- Reduced geospatial data preprocessing time by by developing a Python command line prompt tool that automated the conversion of 1000+ AWS-sourced CSV files into formatted GEOJSON files
 - Procured machine learning model performance insights by retraining a classification model over newly converted and existing data within EC2

 ### Gamco Corporation
 **Queens, NY**
 **Computer Systems Analyst**
 **January 2022 – April 2022**
-- Reduced inventory counting time by 80% by collaborating with inventory managers and shop floor workers to design and develop an Excel-based counting solution for mobile tablet use in less than 1 month
+- Reduced inventory counting time by by collaborating with inventory managers and shop floor workers to design and develop an Google sheets counting solution for mobile tablet use in less than 1 month
 - Screened software engineers from 15 different ERP companies for a $250,000 ERP system purchase

-## SUPPORTING EXPERIENCE
-### CUNY Tech Prep
-**Data Science Fellow - Fraudulent Credit Card Transaction Detection**
-July 2023 – May 2024

-- Collaborated in a team of 3 in developing a fraudulent credit card transaction model and compared algorithms such as logistic regression and random forest
-- Analyzed financial transaction data by visualizing feature distributions and statistics using Seaborn

-### Autograf Carwash
-**Detail Specialist**
-December 2016 – August 2021

-- Interacted with 60+ daily clients to manage sales and requests to ensure customer satisfaction
-- Performed vehicle cleaning services such as interior vacuuming, exterior power washing, and hand drying